 Plus, medical travelers typically make more than their perm counterparts.
 The average traveling diagnostic medical sonographer salary is around $86,787 but can vary depending on your education, certifications, additional skills, and years of experience.
 If you’re looking for an adventure and a fulfilling career, consider traveling as an ultrasound tech.

-Start your travel sonography career with Fusion Medical Staffing
+Start your travel diagnostic medical sonography career with Fusion Medical Staffing

 Are you ready to take the plunge into a travel career?
 Start traveling with Fusion Medical Staffing!
 With years of experience in the staffing industry, Fusion Medical Staffing knows how to help you find the travel job you want, considering location preferences, salary requirements, and other factors important to you.
 As an added bonus, Fusion Medical Staffing also offers competitive pay, comprehensive benefits, and personalized support from healthcare professionals like you.
 Ready to start your travel sonography career?
 Fill out the Fusion Medical Staffing skills checklist!